iosiosio/documentation/docs/about.md

 ## Code hosted and managed on GitHub
+The new GitHub repository has been created https://github.com/iosiosio/documentation \\

 ```yaml
 # Set a path/url to a logo that will be displayed instead of the title